Eustoquio Díaz Vélez: The Directory

 In March 1819 he requested the removal from Governor, keeping only the functions of Police General Intendant.
+However, he hold both offices until February 1820.

 The most important police reforms were: the creation of a single command for operation, the implementation of the "security ticket" or identity record of the persons, the transfer of the administration of the lottery game which was in private hands and the lamentation of the abolition of flogging to which they were subjected children in schools.

 Produced the Arequito Revolt and in front of the war against the littoral, the chief of the Military Staff, Saavedra, on 28 January 1820 urged the sovereign Congress to adopt strong measures to remedy the precarious state of the army.
 Díaz Vélez also asked Congress to urgently meet in secret session.
 The meeting was held on January 31 and it was decided that the ex Supreme Director Pueyrredón along with another group of people were exiled from the country against the concrete danger that ran their individual security.
 Congress also appointed Supreme Director substitute alcade of first vote Juan Pedro Aguirre, by 15 votes.

 On February 1 was fought the Battle of Cepeda and the victory of the federal army against the directorial finally sully the power of the latter.
 On February 11, the Cabildo of Buenos Aires forced the Supreme Director José Rondeau resigned and also shall cease power in the hands of the Cabildo.
 Local authorities also demanded the dissolution of the Congress.
 National authorities had ceased.

 XX Year Anarchy exiled Díaz Vélez in Montevideo.